Pokochu/boat-app/README.md

 ---

 ## 🚀 How to Run the Application
+Two users are available on the startup of the application that can be used for testing: user (password: password), admin (admin123).
 There are two primary ways to run this application:

 ### Option 1: Using Gradle and Vite